These three valuable lessons learned will help you develop VR training.

 In the recent project we mentioned, our client encountered some challenges with stakeholders who seemed to focus on the wrong things, because it was created in 3D rather than film.
 This highlights the importance of preparation to avoid distracting from the true purpose of the MVP.
 She explains, “When people are immersed in it, they forget that it’s not actually real.
 And it’s human nature to pick out every little detail, especially when they stand out against the known reality.”

 That’s true: It is natural to compare the VR environment to the real environment, particularly if your stakeholder works in that environment day to day.
 If your stakeholders get stuck on the details, acknowledge them, and gently help them move on through the activity.
 After testing, you can review and see which details are most important to correct.

 What we often find is somewhat the opposite: Stakeholders are so blown away by the level of detail and quality that they spend time looking around and commenting on different features in the VR environment!

 Lesson 3: Design for your audience and onboard them.

 At this point in time, the vast majority of learners have no prior experience using VR equipment.
 However, with regard to their past experience with video games, there is a big spectrum, from those who play games infrequently to more avid gamers.

-Since the VR controllers share some similarities to game controllers, this is an important factor in overall user experience design.
+Since the VR controllers share some similarities with game controllers, this is an important factor in overall user experience design.
 Our goal is to make it as intuitive as possible for both non-gamers and gamers alike.

 So we start first with the controllers themselves; this is where user testing becomes crucial.
-Seeing how people interact with the controls and which buttons they find challenging is eye opening.
+Seeing how people interact with the controls and which buttons they find challenging is eye-opening.